SouthernMade/beacon-toolkit/README.md

 The default UUID is searched for on all major/minors.
 You can use my [pi-beacon configuration](https://github.com/jramos/raspbian-ua-netinst-conf#pi-beacon) to convert a Raspberry Pi into an iBeacon that broadcasts the default UUID.

+### Logging

+When detecting, an Acuminous event will be emitted every 30 seconds with the beacon information and a geolocation context for the user.
+The app_id is `beacon_toolkit`.

 ## Transmitting

 The default UUID is broadcast with default major/minor.
 You can use another iOS device running this app to detect the beacon.
 A combination of `hcitool lescan` and `hcidump --raw` can also be used to detect the beacon.